COVID In Minnesota: Doctor Rates Risk For Travel, Sporting Events Amid 'Spring Surge'

 So, as the rules change, he says, proceed with caution.

-“If we speed toward the end of the tunnel too quickly, we are going to lose,” he said.MORE NEWS: COVID In Minnesota: 2,553 New Cases, 4 Deaths Reported As Cases Continue To Surge
+“If we speed toward the end of the tunnel too quickly, we are going to lose,” he said.MORE NEWS: For 2nd Year In A Row, Easter Celebrations Adjust For COVID

 CentraCare has put together a digital scrapbook featuring stories from the last year.
 From the teamwork of the staff to different patients’ battles to survive COVID-19, you’ll find that here.